DSLsofMath/DSLsofMath/2017/overview.md

 Learning outcomes:

 -   Knowledge and understanding
-    -   design and implement a DSL (Domain Specific Language) for a new domain
+    -   design and implement a DSL (Domain-Specific Language) for a new domain
     -   organize areas of mathematics in DSL terms
     -   explain main concepts of elementary real and complex analysis,